wiedymi/mediabunny/README.md

 > [!NOTE]
-> I'm on vacation until 18 October, so expect slow or no replies to issues during that time!
+> I'm on vacation until 18 October, so expect slow or no replies to issues during that time. 🏖️

 # Mediabunny - JavaScript media toolkit